CIAM-Group/CaDA/README.md

 └── utils
 ```

+4. **Prepare environment**:

+The project is developed with Python 3.8.15, and the environment dependencies are specified in `requirements.txt`.

 ## Training and Testing

 For detailed instructions on training and testing the model, please refer to the README files inside the `50` and `100` directories.